discmon/detectwifi/README.md

 # detectwifi

-This version will be deployed at Amoy Quee Camp as part of tracking efforts during COVID-19.
 Steps to install this system:
 After running the usual apt-get update & upgrades, we will need to change the system to kali headers in order to set the Wifi Modules to monitor mode.